shashank879/omniglot/README.md

 # Model for one-shot learning tested on Omniglot dataset

-*Please refer to the original Omniglot repository https://github.com/brendenlake/omniglot for an explanation on how to unzip the data in appropriate repositories.*
+*Please refer to the original Omniglot repository https://github.com/brendenlake/omniglot for an explanation on how to unzip the data in appropriate folders.*

 The jupyter notebook that explores the results of this model and explains some specifics about it, can be found at [python/one-shot-classification/omniglot.ipynb](https://github.com/shashank879/omniglot/blob/master/python/one-shot-classification/omniglot.ipynb)